A tropical approach to a generalized Hodge conjecture for positive currents: Tropical currents on toric varieties

 \section{Tropical currents on toric varieties}

 Let $X$ be an $n$-dimensional smooth projective complex toric variety containing $(\mathbb{C}^*)^n$, let $\Sigma$ be the fan of $X$, and let $p$ and $q$ be nonnegative integers satisfying $p+q=n$.
+Since $X$ is smooth $X\backslash (\mathbb{C}^*)^n$ is a simple normal crossing divisor, and the orbit closures are intersections of its components.
 A cohomology class in $X$ gives a homomorphism from the homology group of complementary dimension to $\mathbb{Z}$, defining the Kronecker duality homomorphism

 The homomorphism $\mathscr{D}_X$ is, in fact, an isomorphism.
 Since the homology group is generated by the classes of $q$-dimensional torus orbit closures, the duality identifies cohomology classes with certain $\mathbb{Z}$-valued functions on the set of $p$-dimensional cones in $\Sigma$, that is, with certain integral weights assigned to the $p$-dimensional cones in $\Sigma$.
 The relation between homology classes of $q$-dimensional torus orbit closures of $X$ translates to the balancing condition on the integral weights on the $p$-dimensional cones in $\Sigma$ \cite[Theorem 2.1]{Fulton-Sturmfels}.